jdmantillaq/cartogrid/README.md

 3. Define the grid size (number of rows and columns).
 4. Use the `define_grid_fig` function to calculate properties of the grid.
 5. Create a figure with a specified size.
-6. Loop through each row and column to create a grid of subplots using the `continentes_lon_lat` function.
+6. Loop through each row and column to create a grid of subplots using the `add_map_features` function.
 7. Set the image extent and aspect ratio of the plot.
 8. Plot the dataset for each axes slice.
 9. Define the orientation and label of the colorbar.